GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 ### Scalable performance

-Achieving great performance—across the dimensions of speed, memory and power use— is the next most important aspect of RenderingNG.
+Achieving great performance—across the dimensions of speed, memory, and power use— is the next most important aspect of RenderingNG.
 We want interactions with all web sites to be smooth and responsive, yet not sacrifice the stability of the device.